Ear, Nose and Throat

 You may meet one or many of the following specialists in the course of your child's care:

-Professor Craig Senders specializies in surgery of congenital anomalies of the head and neck, particularly cleft lip, cleft palate, micrognathia (small jaw), and craniosynostosis (premature fusion of the skull sutures).
+Professor Craig Senders specializes in surgery of congenital anomalies of the head and neck, particularly cleft lip, cleft palate, micrognathia (small jaw), and craniosynostosis (premature fusion of the skull sutures).
 He is the director of the UC Davis Cleft and Craniofacial Program.

 Professor Travis Tollefson focuses on reconstruction of the face in children, cleft lip and palate surgery, and restoring ear and facial deformities.
 He participates in surgical teams around the world to provide surgical care for children with cleft and craniofacial anomalies.

 Assistant Professor Jamie Funamura has advanced training in pediatric head and neck conditions.
-She specializies in airway management, hearing loss, tumors and cysts of the head and neck, and speech and swallowing disorders in children.
+She specializes in airway management, hearing loss, tumors and cysts of the head and neck, and speech and swallowing disorders in children.

 Associate Professor Robert Byrd is a pediatrician with a special interest in cleft and craniofacial conditions as well as disorders of the ear, nose and throat.
 He has experience in working with both the UC Davis Department of Pediatrics and Department of Otolaryngology for many years.